AmmanVMS/calendar/README.md

-# calendar
+# Amman Valley MakerSpace Calendar Configuration

-The calendar configuration for the makerspace
+The calendar configuration for the makerspace.